May 11, 1998: As part of his mission to turn Apple around, Steve Jobs spells out the company’s strategy for the Mac

 Steve Jobs’ two-becomes-one strategy for Mac OS

 In July 1997, Apple introduced Mac OS 8.
-While well-received commercially and critically, it didn’t represent the top-to-bottom refresh of Macintosh operating system many deemed necessary.
+While well-received commercially and critically, it didn’t represent the top-to-bottom refresh of the Macintosh operating system many deemed necessary.

 Mac OS 8.5 was therefore something of a stopgap.
-However, it did introduce a few neat features like the Sherlock search utility, antialiasing font smoothing, themes that could change the default Apple Platinum look and various other performance upgrades.
+However, it did introduce a few neat features like the Sherlock search utility, antialiasing font smoothing, themes that could change the default Apple Platinum look and various performance upgrades.
 It ultimately shipped on October 17, 1998.

 Apple’s Rhapsody operating system, meanwhile, supposedly would smooth the transition of Mac OS to an OS based on NeXT’s technology.
 It used NeXTSTEP 4.2 as its starting point, then Apple-ized it using a look and feel that resembled OS 8.
 A Rhapsody Developer Release shipped in August 1997, but no home version ever came out.

 The birth of Mac OS X

 Instead, Apple wisely folded much of the Rhapsody technology into OS X, which first shipped for Apple’s new Mac OS X Server 1.0 operating system in 1999.
 It arrived on Mac OS X in 2001.

 In hindsight, Apple’s strategy of focusing on two different operating systems, which would then fold into one, confused people.
 It seemed especially strange given the radical simplification Jobs pursued on the software side.

 Nonetheless, this was an incredibly exciting time to be an Apple fan.
 Jobs painted a compelling picture of how the next few years of computing would play out.

 What are your memories of Apple from this time?
 Leave your comments below.